 - 4. Hold down © for at least two seconds.
 First, Clear Hold will flash in the display.
+After that, Hold will - Hold down (E) for at least two seconds.
+First, Clear Hold will flash in the display.
 After that, Hold will disappear.
-Release © when Hold disappears.
+Release (E) when Hold disappears.

-If you are deleting a Manually Saved Record Area record, holding down © too long (after Hold disappears) will cause all manually saved records to be deleted.
+If you are deleting a Manually Saved Record Area record, holding down (E) too long (after Hold disappears) will cause all manually saved records to be deleted.

-Deleting a record in either the Manually Saved Record Area or Trek Log Value Area will cause all - Deleting a record in either the Manually Saved Record Area or Trek Log Value Area will cause all records following it to be shifted upwards and renumbered accordingly.
+Deleting a record in either the Manually Saved Record Area or Trek Log Value Area will cause all records following it to be shifted upwards and renumbered accordingly.
 If the record you delete is the last one currently in the memory area where you deleted it, ---- will be displayed in the display in place of the record number.

 After you delete Auto Save Values, the MAX (high altitude) and MIN (low altitude) values will show ----, while the ASC (cumulative ascent) and DSC (cumulative descent) values will show zero.